adithyarao3103/PINN/README.md

 (There is another application, which is to find the parameters of a DE by fitting a PINN to the “data”, which is the solution of the DE.
 This is not considered here.
 Rather we have, so far, only considered PINNs to find the solution for a given DE)

 ---
+>[!Important]
+> For more details, refer the readmes in the respective folders.
+---

 ## PINNs